powsybl/powsybl.github.io/pages/documentation/developer/repositories/powsybl-diagram.md

     - Many layout parameters to adjust the rendering;
     - Possible use of your own component library.
 Modification of the existing library is also an option;

-Some extensions (to force positions in the diagram for instance) are available in other artifacts.
+Some extensions are also available.
+You may check the powsybl-single-line-diagram-cgmes-iidm-extensions artifact to force positions in the diagram for instance.

 ![sld-example](./img/powsybl-single-line-diagram/diagram-example.svg){: width="75%" .center-image}